 Fires aren’t always allowed in the backcountry, so check rules and regulations before you pack in extra hatchet weight.
 Greg made a big bunch of firestarters using dryer lint, paper egg cartons, and paraffin wax.
 We had some real ragers on this trip and loved every minute of them.

 It’s no fun sitting on the dirty ground all the time.
 We both had an old Therm-a-Rest Z Lite and Greg’s was slightly shorter than mine, so I cut off the last four sections of mine to match his, then cut those four sections in half so now we have two camp pads to sit on wherever we go, and we get to save our clothes from dirt and sap.
 The remaining larger pads are perfect for lying on the beach or doing yoga in the camper.
 These pads are maybe in the top 3 of our favorite gear to hike with.

 We hike with quite a few electronics.
-We each carry a camera and I carry my smartphone in case we need to use gps or call out in an emergency.
+We typically each carry a camera and I carry my smartphone so I can log our miles, and if we need to call out in an emergency.
+Nothing makes Lady Campfire crazier than a dead battery, so I started carrying this battery pack to charge my phone every night.
 We both have our headlamps and we carry a little Black Diamond lantern between us, and we have spare rechargeable batteries for all of that.
 Oh, and we both hike with our IDs should we fall off a mountain and need to be identified three years later.